 Policies may include:

-If you call in sick on a weekend shift, you are assigned a makeup weekend at the discretion of the nurse manager and staff schedulers.
-Calling in sick to this shift may result in reprimanding.
+- If you call in sick on a weekend shift, you are assigned a makeup weekend at the discretion of the nurse manager and staff schedulers.
+Calling in sick to this shift may result in reprimand.

 Other ways nurses and healthcare workers are penalized for calling in sick are:

 - Paid sick time is not offered by your healthcare institution.

 - Used sick days count against you in evaluations.

 - You are required to use vacation days before using any sick time.

 - A physician’s note is required for each sick call.

 - Too many sick calls in a set time period may result in termination.

 Penalizing nurses for calling in sick results in employee dissatisfaction and leads to frustration within the healthcare institution.
 Some hospitals combine sick time and vacation time into one umbrella title, Paid Time Off (PTO).
 Nurses then have to decide whether to call in sick and use this time or save it for an upcoming vacation.
 By combining time, nurses are reluctant to call in sick in order to protect their vacation time.